datafundamentals/df_java/README.md

 this cookbook writes a recipe for local installation of Oracle based Java for the system.
 It only works with a system based on
 # Requirements

+* NOTE1: This cookbook (along with almost all dataFundamentals cookbooks) requires that you have local binaries to install other programs.
+If you are looking to use these as is, download the df_base cookbook to pull all the repositories.
+If you are looking to only pull certain binaries, please select the install flavor you would like in the attributes.
+The only one currently available is for Maven
+*NOTE2: Please look at the .kitchen.yml file and adjust the synced folder from what we have run or it won't work

 This is only tested on the following Operating systems, so there is no guarantee that it works for others.
 Odds are it is pretty universally translatable.

-**NOTE** Please look at the .kitchen.yml file and adjust the synced folder from what we have run or it won't work
+This is designed to work using a local binary. the one for this cookbook is located at docs.datafundamentals.com/lib

 * CentOS 6.4, 6.5
 * Ubuntu 12.04